Osinachi-Uro/Kubernetes/Steps/steps_and_errors.md

 ## STEPS

 1. Designed my simple website using HTML and CSS and pushed the files to my github repository
-2. Created a Dockerfile FROM nginx to deploy my website image to DockerHub 3.Dockerfile content
+2. Created a Dockerfile FROM nginx to deploy my website image to DockerHub.

+3. Dockerfile content
 ```

 ```